Table of Contents

 Introduction

 Fitbod will now indicate if it’s your “Max Effort Day” for a given exercise.
 On Max Effort Day, you will be given regular working sets along with two AMRAP (as many reps as possible) sets.
-The first working set is ~70% of your projected 1RM, the second set is ~80%, and your AMRAP sets are ~90%.
+The first working set is ~70% of your Estimated Strength, the second set is ~80%, and your AMRAP sets are ~90%.
 To test your limits, try to lift as many reps (following the weight recommendations) safely and with good form as you can.
-By performing as many reps as possible, you can potentially set a new current projected 1 RM and/or recalibrate the app to better reflect your capabilities.
+By performing as many reps as possible, you can potentially set a new estimated strength and/or recalibrate the app to better reflect your capabilities.

 What is Max Effort Day?